The Eastern States Exposition: Food

 Many foods representing New England cuisine can be found at The Big E, along with traditional fair foods like fried dough, corn dogs, and lemonade.
 Aside from the state houses, food sellers can be found throughout the main vendor areas and around the perimeter of the fairgrounds.

 Since 2000, The Big E has endeavored to introduce its own signature foods.
 This began in 2002 when The Big E introduced Big E Cream Puffs, which it intended to be the signature dessert of the Fair.
 The Big E features the cream puffs in some of its advertising; in addition, the cream puffs have been featured on local and national TV shows, including Live! with Regis and Kelly.
 This was followed by the introduction in 2004 of "The Big (Chocolate) Eclairs" and, in 2006, of Big E Chocolate Chip Cookies, made with Ghirardelli chocolate.
 In 2009, they introduced the "Craz-E Burger", which is a bacon cheeseburger on a glazed donut rather than a bun.

 Vendors

-Small shops are a primary attraction of the Big E. Vendors can be found across most of the fairgrounds, selling items ranging from state-specific trinkets and regional memorabilia, to household goods and clothing and accessories.
+Small shops are a primary attraction of The Big E. Vendors can be found across most of the fairgrounds, selling items ranging from state-specific trinkets and regional memorabilia to household goods, clothing, and accessories.
 Many vendors set up shops selling the same goods in multiple areas of the fair in order to attract as many customers as possible.

 The Better Living Center is the largest vendor area, featuring household wares, home improvement services, cookware, and health supplements.
 The International Building is home to vendors selling items from other cultures, in particular those with a common connection with many New Englanders, in particular Irish and Italian imported goods.